-The authors are grateful to all those who have enabled this work by collecting, measuring, collating and screening geochemical and fossil data.
+The authors are grateful to all those who have enabled this work by collecting, measuring, collating, and screening geochemical and fossil data.
 The contribution of L.A.J. was supported by a Juan de la Cierva-formación 2021 fellowship (FJC2021-046695-I/MCIN/AEI/10.13039/501100011033) from the European Union “NextGenerationEU”/PRTR.
 For the purpose of open access, the authors have applied a Creative Commons Attribution (CC BY) licence to any Author Accepted Manuscript version arising from this submission.

 Author contributions